Show All Answers

-Incandescent/tube fluorescent light bulbs should be thrown away in your household trash.
+Incandescent light bulbs should be bagged and thrown away in your household trash.
 Some local retailers/home improvement stores accept compact fluorescent bulbs and tube fluorescent bulbs for recycling.
 CWD’s curbside recycling program does not accept light bulbs of any kind.

 Aluminum foil and baking dishes are not accepted in Allen's curbside recycling program.
 Please throw these items in the trash.

 Please contact the Allen Police Department at 214.509.4263 about disposal of ammunition.

 Pet waste should be bagged in plastic and thrown away in your household trash.
 You may also dispose of dead animals under 10 lbs. in your weekly trash collection.
 For animals over 10 lbs., contact Allen Animal Control at 214.509.4378.

 Aluminum and steel/tin cans and completely empty aerosol containers are collected in Allen's curbside recycling program.
 Rinse items of all food waste before recycling.
 Aluminum foil and baking dishes are not accepted.